Program in Pediatric Dentistry

 Application

-All applicants must have a MATCH number and complete an applications through PASS.
-The ADAT or GRE is required for all applicants.
-Must upload undergraduate, graduate and dental school transcripts.
+All applicants must have a MATCH number and complete an application through PASS.
+Applicants must upload undergraduate, graduate and dental school transcripts.

 Description